worldmaking/datt3074/index.md

 Your patch should have three inputs and one output.
 - The 1st input is how the drum sound is triggered.
 A trigger signal is normally 0, but is momentarily a value of 1 when the the drum sound should start.
-- The 2nd input, expects a number between 0 and 1, to control the "accent" or "intensity" of the sound.
+- The 2nd input, expects a number between 0 and 1, to control the "accent" or "intensity" or "timbre" of the sound.
   - If this value is "1" when the sound starts, the sound should be more intense, a little louder, more distorted, or in some other way attract more attention, than if it were "0".
-- The 3rd input, also varying between 0 and 1, should change the timbre or shape of the sound.
-  - It is up to you how.
 - The patch has one output for the percussion sound output.
 At the loudest point it should be near the range of -1 to +1, but never beyond these limits.

 Save this patch as a "gendsp" file.
 With the drum sound patch open and focused, use File -> Save As... to save it as a `gendsp` file.
 The filename should be `drum_XXX.gendsp`, where `XXX` is your student number.

 **Rhythm pattern generator**

-The pattern generator will create percussive patterns for around four different drum sounds.
+The pattern generator will create percussive patterns for up to four different drum sounds.
 That means you will be producing four different ramped phasor outputs, all derived from the input BPM phasor.

 The pattern generator patcher must have these inputs and outputs:

 - 1st input: a standard BPM-driven beat phasor.
+- 2nd input: a corresponding measure phasor (cycles once every 4 beats).
-- 2nd input: a parameter to control variations of the pattern.
+- param variation input: a parameter to control variations of the pattern.
 This parameter be limited to values between 0 to 1, where 0 is more "steady" or "normal" or "background", and 1 is more "irregular" or "wild" or "active".
 This is a performer's control.

 - 1st output: a generated pattern to trigger a drum sound.
   - This should be a pattern of triggers, related to the underlying tempo beat, but in an interesting rhythmic pattern.
 (If you want to use ramp-generated patterns such as we saw in Chapter 2 of the book, and elsewhere, which I highly recommend, you can convert these to triggers using a `go.ramp2trig`.)
   - Alternatively, if you have any kind of synced evolving signal, you can get triggers from it using a `go.zerox`, which will output a trigger whenever the input rises above zero.
-- 2nd output: a stepped signal between 0 and 1, to control the "accent" or "intensity" of the sound.
-- 3rd output: a slow stepped signal or varying LFO, limited to values between 0 and 1, to modulate the timbre of the drum sound.
+- 2nd output: a slow stepped signal or varying LFO, limited to values between 0 and 1, to modulate the "accent", "intensity" or timbre of the drum sound.

 As usual you are welcome to adapt and re-use any of the patchers in the book, or in the examples folder, to build your drum sounds or pattern generators.

 **Template patch**: **TODO**
 -->
 <!--

 Or everyone designs one of each, and we run a few in parallel, all synced to a network clock.
 Install the Link Max Package, and use `link.phasor~`.
 We just all need to be on the same wifi.
 E.g. somebody sets up an ad-hoc network (mac: search for Internet Sharing).